A Counterexample to the L\'evy Flight Foraging Hypothesis in the Narrow Capture Framework: Asymptotic solution of

-We remark that the pseudo-differential equation of \eqref{Geq} is consistent, since the right-hand side integrates to zero over $\mathbb{T}^2$.
+\end{widetext} We remark that the pseudo-differential equation of \eqref{Geq} is consistent, since the right-hand side integrates to zero over $\mathbb{T}^2$.
 The integral condition of \eqref{Geq} is required to uniquely specify $G_\alpha$ since the constant function lies in the nullspace of $\mathcal{A}_\alpha$.
 In \eqref{Gloc}, the coefficient $c_\alpha$ is obtained simply by replacing $\alpha$ by $-\alpha$ in \eqref{fL}.
+In particular, the leading order singular term of $G_\alpha$ in \eqref{Gloc} is identical to the free space Green's function of \eqref{Gf} below.
+The regular part of the Green's function, denoted $R_\alpha(\bx_0;\bx_0)$ in \eqref{Gloc}, is given by